Comodins/Comodins/README.md

 - 👋 Hi, I’m @Comodins
 - 👀 I’m interested in shorting pc's with a linux error code
 - 🌱 I’m currently learning to login by an SSH server without blowing my town's internet
-- 💞️ I’m looking to collaborate on blowing other things
+- 💞️ I’m looking to collaborate on blowing up bigger capacitors
 - 📫 How to reach me leonardocomodini@gmail.com
 +39 366 480 1973
 - 😄 Pronouns:no pronouns,i'm fascist ;)